opensearch-project/documentation-website/_dashboards/visualize/maps-stats-api.md

 Introduced 2.7
 {: .label .label-purple }

-When you create a [map]({{site.url}}{{site.baseurl}}/dashboards/visualize/maps/) in OpenSearch Dashboards, the map is registered as a saved object in the Dashboards Maps plugin.
-The Maps Stats API provides information about all maps registered in the Dashboards Maps plugin.
+When you create a [map]({{site.url}}{{site.baseurl}}/dashboards/visualize/maps/) in OpenSearch Dashboards, the map is registered as a saved object in the [Maps plugin](https://github.com/opensearch-project/dashboards-maps).
+The Maps Stats API provides information about all maps registered in the Maps plugin.

 #### Example request